Thierry Boutsen: Touring cars

 For 1994, Boutsen was hired by Ford Motorsport to lead their works challenge on the newly created Super Tourenwagen Cup in Germany.
 Driving a factory prepared Ford Mondeo built by Eggenberger Motorsport, that first season was a learning year for both Boutsen and the team.

 The following year, Boutsen was joined by his old Williams teammate Riccardo Patrese, but the season was a disaster.
 Attempting to follow Audi's lead by developing a four-wheel drive car, the Mondeo was totally uncompetitive.

 Boutsen started in only the first four races in 1996 before leaving the team and turning his attention to sports car racing.
 After three years of limited success, Ford pulled the plug on the project at the end of that season to focus solely on the British series.

 Sportscars

 Boutsen then drove sports cars in the US, driving for Champion Racing in a Porsche 911 GT1, alongside Bill Adam and Hans Stuck.
-The trio finished 2nd in class at the 24 Hours of Daytona in 1997, Boutsen won the GT-1 US Championship with the Champion Racing in 1998.
-After a crash at Le Mans in 1999 at the wheel of a Toyota GT-One he retired from racing altogether.
+The trio finished second in class at the 24 Hours of Daytona in 1997, Boutsen won the GT-1 US Championship with the Champion Racing in 1998.
+After being severely injured in a crash at Le Mans in 1999 at the wheel of a Toyota GT-One he retired from racing altogether.